HP Envy x360 15 Ryzen (2021) Review

 You are currently viewing HP Envy x360 15 Ryzen (2021) Review

 In this article, I give you my HP Envy x360 15 Ryzen (2021) review with specs included.
 This is the HP Envy x360 15 or 15z specifically which means the AMD Ryzen inside.
-I always like the Envy line because they sit between the Pavilion, which is a pretty low-end line from HP, and the very pricey Spectre line.
+I always like the Envy line because it sits between the Pavilion, which is a pretty low-end line from HP, and the very pricey Spectre line.

 This laptop has things like an aluminum-clad chassis, the usual 360-degree hinges, pen support on board, and more.